Charlotte Kunesh '24: PACH Global Health Intern in Ecuador

-Welcome to Summer Spotlight: where where we explore the summer experiences of our students.
+Welcome to Summer Spotlight: where HPA explores the summer experiences of our students.

 Charlotte Kunesh '24 is originally from Dayton, Ohio.
 Her two deepest passions are science and theater.
 She plans to concentrate in Ecology and Evolutionary Biology and earn certificates in Theatre, Music Theater, and Global Health.
 Her favorite Princeton class thus far has been "The Drama Within: Embodying the Immune System on Stage and Screen."
 She said she was drawn to this class because "while science and theater are often portrayed as polar opposites, this course presented their cross-sections by applying an artistic perspective to immunology and vice versa."
 Charlotte plans to attend medical school.
 She also plans to continue performing and being involved in theater, no matter where life takes her.